 Congressional Action.
 In the 108th Congress, H.R.
 1097 would direct the Secretary of Commerce to seek scientific analysis of federal efforts to restore Columbia River Basin salmon and steelhead listed under the ESA.
 H.R.
 1604 would increase the funding authorized for temperature control devices at Folsom Dam, California.
 H.R.
 1760 would establish water conservation and habitat restoration programs in the Klamath River basin and provide emergency disaster assistance to those who suffered economic harm from the Klamath River basin fish kill of 2002.
 H.R.
 1753/S. 1438 would compensate the Spokane Tribe for the loss of salmon fisheries related to the construction of Grand Coulee Dam.
 S. 1308 would authorize the Bureau of Reclamation and NOAA Fisheries to implement a recent court decision relating to the Savage Rapids Dam, Oregon.
 Section 4021 of H.R.
-2557 would require a feasibility study of fish passage improvements in Oregon.
+2557 would require a feasibility study of fish passage improvements in Oregon; this measure was reported (amended, with the fish passage language in §4024) by the Committee on Transportation on September 5, 2003 (H.Rept.
+108-265), and passed by the House (amended) on September 24, 2003.
 Section 103 of S. 1555 would designate "salmon restoration areas" in northern California.
 H.R.
-1945 would authorize the Secretary of Commerce to provide financial assistance for salmon habitat restoration projects; the House Committee on Resources ordered this bill reported (amended) on June 11, 2003.
+1945 would authorize the Secretary of Commerce to provide financial assistance for salmon habitat restoration projects; the House Committee on Resources reported this bill (amended) on September 16, 2003 (H.Rept.
+108-272).
 Section 3 of H.R.
-2048 would reauthorize the Yukon River Salmon Act through FY2008; the House Resources Subcommittee on Fisheries Conservation, Wildlife, and Oceans held a hearing on this bill on May 22, 2003.
+2048 would reauthorize the Yukon River Salmon Act through FY2008.
+The House Resources Subcommittee on Fisheries Conservation, Wildlife, and Oceans held a hearing on H.R.
+2048 on May 22, 2003, and the full committee reported this measure (amended) on October 7, 2003 (H.Rept.
+108-300).
 On June 4, 2003, the Senate Committee on Indian Affairs held a hearing on the impacts on tribal fish and wildlife management programs in the Pacific Northwest.
 On June 24, 2003, the Senate Committee on Environment and Public Works held a hearing to examine implementation of NOAA Fisheries' 2000 Biological Opinion for listed anadromous fish with regard to operation of the Federal Columbia River Power System.
 For background on this issue, see CRS Report 98-666 ENR, Pacific Salmon and Anadromous Trout: Management Under the Endangered Species Act and CRS Report RL31546, The Endangered Species Act and Science: The Case of Pacific Salmon.